 3. Braids were used as a complex language system and could act as a message carrier.

 Box braids also acted as a form of communication during the time of slavery.
 It was a way for slaves to relay to one another certain paths that could be taken to escape to freedom (i.e. the number of braids worn could indicate how many roads to take).
 If that’s not completely genius, we don’t know what is.

 4. Women weaved their braids using an array of materials.

 Braids have always been an intricate and expansive style.
 They were also quite expensive when it came to time and materials.
-“Women weaved their braids using materials like wool, felt and even human hair,” Emon Fowler (a Chicago-based cosmetologist who specializes in curls, braids. etc.) told Ebony Magazine.
-The more jewels and accessories one’s braids held the higher his or her status.
+“Women weaved their braids using materials like wool, felt, and even human hair,” Emon Fowler (a Chicago-based cosmetologist who specializes in curls, braids. etc.) told Ebony Magazine.
+The more jewels and accessories one’s braids held the higher their status.

 5. The first natural hair movement coincided with the Black Power Movement.

 As the Black Power Movement took off in the ’60s and ’70s, so did the first natural hair movement in the U.S. People of color began rejecting European standards of beauty and embracing their roots.
 Styles like cornrows and afros became all the rage.
 Best of all, braids were starting to make a serious come up.

 6. Janet Jackson gave the style a trend push in the ’90s with her debut film Poetic Justice.

 Do a quick Pinterest search and you’ll find so many chic photos of Janet Jackson in her iconic debut film, Poetic Justice.
 When it was released in the ’90s, box braids garnered a major trend push.
 Many women were inspired by how effortlessly cool her braids and simple black cap were.